 Paracetamol is excreted in breast milk but not in a clinically significant amount.
 Available published data do not contraindicate breast feeding.

 No effects are known.

+Very rare cases of serious skin reactions have been reported.
 Adverse effects of paracetamol are rare but hypersensitivity including skin rash may occur.
-There have been reports of blood dyscrasias including thrombocytopenia and agranulocytosis, but these are not necessarily causality related to paracetamol.
+There have been reports of blood dyscrasias including thrombocytopenia and agranulocytosis, but these are not necessarily causally related to paracetamol.

 Paracetamol has analgesic and anti-pyretic properties but no anti-inflammatory properties except at very high doses.
 Paracetamol inhibits prostaglandin synthesis, more centrally than peripherally.

 Paracetamol is rapidly absorbed from the upper gastrointestinal tract after oral administration.

 It is rapidly distributed throughout the body and is primarily metabolised in the liver.
 About 85% is conjugated with glucuronide and sulphate and about 10% is conjugated with glutathione.

 Excretion of the biotransformation products is via the kidney.
 The elimination half life is approximately 2-3 hours.

 In overdose glucuronide pathways become saturated and excess paracetamol is metabolised via the glutathione pathway.
 Hepatic glutathione is rapidly depleted and an intermediate hydroxylamine metabolite accumulates and binds to liver proteins causing irreversible damage.

 Amber glass bottles – 3 years